Public Health Preparedness

 Points of Dispensing (POD’s)

 In Gloucester County, a POD is very similar to a flu shot clinic.
 In an emergency, however, additional steps need to be taken to ensure the dispensing area is safe and secure for all residents.
-Similar to a flu clinic, we will ask residents to fill out forms or be prepared to answer questions regarding allergies and existing medical conditions.
-If the medication being dispensed is in pill form, we encourage one family member to pick up pills for the whole family.
-If you know of someone who has mobility or transportation issues, we encourage you to pick up medication for those individuals.
-If you would like to email or speak with someone in our Emergency Preparedness Program regarding POD planning, contact us at (856) 218-4131.
+Similar to a flu clinic, residents will be asked to answer questions regarding allergies and existing medical conditions.
+If the medication is dispensed is in pill form, one family member will be asked to pick up pills for the whole family.
+Anyone assisting those with mobility or transportation limitations is encouraged to pick up medication for those individuals.

 First Responder & Closed POD Plans

 What can I do to prepare for an emergency?

 You need to take action to be prepared!
 Simple steps like stockpiling food, water and medications make a big difference in managing your family during a crisis.
-Click here to view Family Preparedness toolkits and read about other important preparedness tips.
-Also see link below for preparing for disasters, hurricanes and floodwater.
+Click the image below for more tips.